willUlisses/BankAccountSimulator-JAVA/README.md

 ## Bank Account Simulator

-This project is a very simple bank account simulator, with all the logic that an account needs and this project will serve to study the basic syntax of java.
+This project is a very simple account creation simulation, it does not contain any kind of robust logic, it servers just for studying the usability of the Scanner class.